nyu-mll/jiant/guides/general/in_depth_into.md

 * Tasks need to define a preprocessing pipeline, going from raw data → `Example` → `TokenizedExample` → `DataRow` -> `Batch`. `Batch`es get consumed by `Taskmodel`s.
 * Tasks also need to be mapped to `EvaluationScheme`, which define how a task is scored. `EvaluationScheme`s collect gather information via `Accumulator`s during the training/validation phase, and output `Metrics`.

+## Runners and Metarunners

+For a given experiment, `Runner`s and `Metarunner`s handle our training and evaluation loops.
+Why do we have two different objects?
+We differentiate the responsibilities as follows:

+* `Runner`s handle all the logic that's needed to run a training step for a `JiantModel`.
+This includes everything from setting up data loaders, to sampling tasks, to computing losses and updating the weights.
+* `Metarunner`s handle all the training-flow logic, such as early stopping, checkpointing, saving/loading the best models.

+If you are trying to experiment on a new modeling method, you are likely to want to subclass the `Runner` rather than the `Metarunner`.
+For instance, if you want to do some additional regularization based on entropy of the predictions, you would modify the `Runner`'s `training_step`.

 ## Step-by-step through `jiant`'s pipeline

 ![jiant Pipeline with code](./pipeline_scripts.png "jiant Pipeline with code")

+This is the full end-to-end pipeline for a simple experiment in `jiant`.
+We include examples of the corresponding bash commands for each one.

+Let's assume we are fine-tuning RoBERTa on MRPC.
+This sounds simple, so why does it require so many steps?
+The design philosophy behind `jiant` is that we want to support research workflows, and that means exposing as much of the internals to users as possible, for allow for maximal inspectability and tweaking.
+Some of these steps are combined or hidden when using other libraries, but they should all be largely intuitive.

+### Downloading Task Data and Model

+First, we need to get our task data. `jiant` provides a data download script (see: [Source](../../jiant/scripts/download_data/runscript.py)), and saves both the downloaded data as well as task-config JSONs (containing paths to the downloaded data). (**Pro-tip**: Task-config allow you to point to different training/validation sets as needed.
+A common use-case is training on subsets or modified version of the training data.)

+Next, we download our models.
+These largely wrap around the `.from_pretrained` methods from `Transformers` and saves the relevant model config JSONs, weights, and tokenizer files to disk.

+### Tokenize & Cache

+As described in [`jiant`'s Tasks](#jiants-tasks), we preprocess our task data from raw files to `DataRow`s and then save them to disk.
+We refer to this as the task cache.
+The cache is saved in chunks of 10,000 examples to avoid OOM issues for tasks with many examples.

+### Write Run Config

+We write a run-configuration JSON that configures many parts of our training setup, including what tasks to train and/or evaluate on, number of steps, task-sampling strategy, batch sizes, gradient accumulation steps, and so on.
+The script provided (see: [Source](../../jiant/proj/main/scripts/configurator.py)) helps to write the most common run-configuration formats.
+In this case, we're using the `SimpleAPIMultiTaskConfigurator`.
+However, more complex workflows can be configured by manually modifying/generating the JSON files.
+For instance, for zero-shot transfer on XNLI in the XTREME benchmark, we need to configure a model to train on MNLI, evaluate on XNLI in 15 languages (those are 15 different tasks), and all tasks share the same NLI model.
+These can all be defined in the run-configuration.

+### Train & Evaluate

+Finally, we can run our train/evaluation script, which takes some training/evaluation-specific arguments, and paths to some of our above outputs.
+At the end, you will obtain model weights, validation scores, and/or predictions, depending on your options.
+For more, see: [My Experiment and Me](../experiments/my_experiment_and_me.md).